 What makes Twin Cities Startup Week unique?

 Pederson says, “We solve big problems, which I think is interesting.
 You don’t see a lot of businesses that are successful that are building solutions that don’t stick around forever.
 We go out and find things that can change the world and that’s what we build a solution around.
-The types of businesses are around here are making an impact on whatever industry their touching.
+The types of businesses are around here are making an impact on whatever industry they're touching.
 We might not have the next Candy Crush, but we have the next pacemaker.
 Or we have the next solution that revolutionizes digital IT.
 TCSW brings out people that are genuinely passionate that really care about what they’re doing.
 They know the impact that they are going to create is going to be huge, which is cool.
 It’s interesting to see local service providers, like Flagship, get to highlight some of the people that they work with and it’s really interesting you can see service providers in a very authentic light.
 They serve and help startups almost every single day and you can get an understanding of how they do that and what makes it successful.”

 So, what can people expect during the week?

 A crazy amount of opportunity!
-There are over 200 events that are all high quality and have great speakers.
+There are over 200 in-person and virtual events that are all high quality and have great speakers.
 People are encouraged to go to as many events as they can and want to and understand that it’s inevitable you’ll most likely miss out on some other great events because there are so many to choose from.
 “You can’t go wrong with which events you choose to go to.
 I tell people, expect really great content and understand that for you to be successful during the week do what you can to prepare, finding the right session for you.”
 Pederson says.
 Some of his other advice to make your week successful is do your research on the company or speakers that are hosting the session.
 Before you walk into a session think about “what kind of questions can I ask?” or “what should I expect to learn from this?”

 The variety of events to attend are endless!

 If you need to work in between events, there are plenty of spaces to sit down and work.
 “We work with almost every single co-working space in town, so if you’re in between events and want to send out emails you can post up in a co-working space for free.
 We have a few fitness classes throughout the week as well, they are all local startups.”
 Pederson states.
-Join in the TCSW kickoff event to start your week off right and end the week with the closing event in which startups get highlighted for all great work they do throughout the year.
+Join in the TCSW kickoff event to start your week off right and end the week with the closing event in which startups get highlighted for all the great work they do throughout the year.